Level/abstract-leveldown/UPGRADING.md

 Previously, implementations using the default `testCommon` had to include `rimraf` in their `devDependencies` and browser-based implementations had to exclude `rimraf` from browserify builds.
 This is no longer the case.

-If your implementation is location based we recommend using `tempy` (or similar) to create unique temporary directories.
+If your implementation is disk-based we recommend using `tempy` (or similar) to create unique temporary directories.
 Together with `testCommon.factory()` your setup could now look something like:

 ```js
 const test = require('tape')